jp-hecht/3DVIS/_pages/Marlene.md

 - Slater, M. (2009). *Place illusion and plausibility can lead to realistic behaviour in immersive virtual environments*.
 Philosophical Transactions of the Royal Society.
 - Slater, M., & Sanchez-Vives, M. V. (2016). *Enhancing our lives with immersive virtual reality*.
 Frontiers in Robotics and AI.
 - Sutherland, I. (1968). *A head-mounted three-dimensional display*.
 Proceedings of the AFIPS Fall Joint Computer Conference.
-- Wheatstone, C. (1838). *Contributions to the physiology of vision—Part the first.
-On some remarkable, and hitherto unobserved, phenomena of binocular vision*.
-Philosophical Transactions of the Royal Society.
 - Whyte, J., Bouchlaghem, D., Thorpe, A., & McCaffer, R. (2018). *From CAD to virtual reality: modelling approaches, data exchange and interactive 3D building design tools*.
 Automation in Construction.
 - Zyda, M. (2005). *From visual simulation to virtual reality to games*.
 IEEE Computer.